learn-co-curriculum/dsc-tuning-neural-networks-from-start-to-finish-lab-v2-1/README.md

 ## Summary

-In this lab, we investigated some data from The Lending Club in a complete data science pipeline regarding neural networks.
-We
+In this lab, we investigated some data from *The Lending Club* in a complete data science pipeline regarding neural networks.
+We began with reserving a hold-out set for testing which never was touched during the modeling phase.
+From there, we implemented a k-fold cross validation methodology in order to assess an initial baseline model and various regularization methods.
+From here, we'll begin to investigate other neural network architectures such as CNNs.